givelotus/website/content/en/docs/specs/lotus/addresses.md

 1. Able to be double-clicked and copied.
 2. Uses commonly available language primitives to obviate needing to implement complicated checksum algorithms
-3. Checksum can be verified without parsing the individual components of the address string.
-4. Should be unspecific to token being addressed.
+3. Should be unspecific to token being addressed.
-5. Validity of the token prefix and the network are offloaded to the user of libraries which called the parser.
+4. Validity of the token prefix and the network are offloaded to the user of libraries which called the parser.
-6. Forward compatibility of new address formats with legacy wallets.
+5. Forward compatibility of new address formats with legacy wallets.

 By creating an address specification that meets the above requirements, developers can easily implement it in any language they are working with.
 The address format is also forward-compatible so that wallets would not necessarily need to be updated in the future to support new address types.

 ## Proposed Format

-`[payto:]<token identifier><network byte><Base58(payload)><Pad(Base58(weak hash))>[?query string]`
+`[payto:]<token identifier><network byte><Base58(payload||weak hash)>[?query string]`

 ### Payto (Optional)